 This impressive Monastery of the Serbian Orthodox Church is nestled into the rock face of Ostroska Greda and dedicated to Saint Basil of Ostrog who is buried here.
 It is the most popular place in Montenegro, however as well as its rich history, it also features some incredible views.

 Build in the first half of the 20th century, this fantastic bridge stands 172m above the Tara River in the north of Montenegro.
 It was once the biggest concrete arch bridge in Europe at the time of it's completion.

 As night time falls in Kotor, the walls of the fortified town are lit up.
 Next to the stillness of the Adriatic coast and the enormity of the mountains, we think you'll agree that there is something quite magical about this place.

 Well, we're sold!
 Consider our bags packed and ready to go!
 Who is coming with us?!

 Tempted?
-Have a look at our fantastic villas and apartments in Montenegro...
+Have a look at our fantastic villas in Montenegro...